 If your GILA product is covered by this limited warranty, CPFilms will mail you replacement film.
 If your GILA product is not covered by this limited warranty, CPFilms will notify you of its decision in writing.

 Gila belongs to a family of well-known film brands, including LLumar®.
 It’s professional film that’s professionally installed.
 Learn more and find an installer.

-© Eastman Performance Films, LLC.
+© 2018 Eastman Performance Films, LLC.
 Product brands referenced herein with a ™ or ® symbol are trademarks of Eastman Chemical Company or its subsidiaries.
 All other trademarks are the property of their respective owners.
 All rights reserved.
 No liability is accepted for errors.
 Visual renderings are for illustrative purposes only; actual appearance of windows treated with film may vary.